ethereum-optimism/superchain-ops/eth/1-security-council-phase-0/README.md

    you will need to determine which “number” it is in the list of addresses on your ledger.
 By default the script will assume the derivation path is m/44'/60'/0'/0/0.
-By calling the script with `just simulate-council 1` it will derive the address using m/44'/60'/1'/0/0 instead.
+By calling the script with `just simulate 1` it will derive the address using m/44'/60'/1'/0/0 instead.

 ![](./images/tenderly-overview-network.png)